 %

-The beam radius~($r$) and the thermal penetration depth fixed at 200 and 28
+The laser beam radius~($r$) and the thermal penetration depth are fixed at 200 and 28

 microns respectively.
 The powder is pre-heated to a temperature, $T_0$ prior to the scan using fixed temperature

 boundary conditions at the lateral sides as well as the bottom of the part.
 Heat transfer in the part occurs by two